 Computer Rules and Guidelines

 You must have your own library card with you to use the computer.
 Your account should be below $5.00.

-You are limited to two 1-hour computer sessions per day.
+You are limited to three 1-hour computer sessions per day.

 Printing costs $.15 for black and white or $.30 for color.
 Your first $.30 of printing each day is free.
 Guests do not get free printing.

 To print more than your free pages, you must add money to your print account.
 Please take your library card to a staff desk.

 If you leave your computer inactive for 5 minutes, your session will automatically end.